 - Throttle response improves

-- Fuel economy comes back up a bit
+- Reduced fuel economy comes back a little bit

-It won’t turn an old car into a new one.
+It can’t change an old car into a new one.
 That’s not realistic.
-But it can bring back lost performance.
+It can restore lost performance, however.

 Signs we usually look for